ibm-cloud-docs/cis/cli-change-log.md

 ## Version 1.15.2
 {: #cli-1152}

-Version 1.15.2 of the CLI was released on Jun 6, 2023.
+Version 1.15.2 of the CLI was released on June 6, 2023.
 :   Support Zone hold.
 :   Support Image Resizing.
 :   Fix bugs of alerts.